rophy/mariadb-auth-k8s/IMPLEMENTATION_PLAN.md

 ### 2. No API Authentication (v1)

-**Decision:** Token Validator API has no authentication in initial version
+**Decision:** Federated K8s Auth has no authentication in initial version

 **Rationale:**
 - Deployed in same cluster as MariaDB